vusec/safefetch-ae/README.md

   #### Running the setup script

-  Our **Phoronix** evaluation pipeline expects a specific directory structure for the outputed evaluation file (i.e., they must be outputed in the **~/.phoronix-test-suite** hidden sub-directory).
+  Our **Phoronix** evaluation pipeline expects a specific directory structure for the outputed evaluation file (i.e., results must be outputed in the **~/.phoronix-test-suite** hidden sub-directory).
   This requires that, when setting up the artifact, the `make setup` command must be run using a normal user (the `whoami` command should not print `root`).